Full name Vijay Shankar

 Born January 26, 1991, Tirunelveli, Tamil Nadu

-Major teams India, Chennai Super Kings, Delhi Daredevils, India A, Lyca Kovai Kings, Sunrisers Hyderabad, Tamil Nadu Districts XI
+Major teams India, Chennai Super Kings, Chepauk Super Gillies, Delhi Daredevils, India A, India B, India C, India Cements, Lyca Kovai Kings, Rest of India, South Zone, Sunrisers Hyderabad, Tamil Nadu, Tamil Nadu Districts XI, TNCA President's XI

 Playing role Allrounder

 |ODI debut||Australia v India at Melbourne, Jan 18, 2019 scorecard|

 |Last ODI||India v West Indies at Manchester, Jun 27, 2019 scorecard|